sweattep/modern_quotes/README.md

 >For example, the Copyright Office&mdash;which holds records of every copyright ever registered, including all those works which have passed into the public domain&mdash;could help catalogue the public domain and prevent it from being swept up by today's already overzealous automated filtering technologies

+>Copyright law does not protect ideas; it only protects the particular way an idea is expressed.

+>Copyright law does not protect the titles of books or movies, nor does it protect short phrases

 >Currently, there is lack of economical incentive given that available processes used in recycling batteries to reclaim metals require 6-10 times more energy than extracting/refining those metals from ores.

 >The exclusive and discriminating practices of the companies serving the national market created a protected environment